mariusberlin/xai_visualisation/README.md

 # XAI visualisation

-Visualisaton of interpretability methods of 3D MRI images in Jupyter Notebook for Tensorflow
+Visualisaton of 3D interpretability methods in Jupyter Notebook for Tensorflow e.g. on 3D MR images

-Interpretablity methods derived from https://github.com/keisen/tf-keras-vis
+The interpretablity methods are derived from https://github.com/keisen/tf-keras-vis

 ## Requirements